In Our Element: What Is Solid Solution Hardening and How Does It Improve Strength?

 1/1/2024

-Mike Gedeon, Customer Technical Services Manager, Materion Performance Materials and Composites
+Mike Gedeon, Customer Technical Services Manager

 Approximately five thousand years ago, early humans discovered they could make a strong, tough metal by mixing copper and tin together.
 They had created the world’s first alloy (a mixture of two or more metals).
 Unaware at the time, they were taking advantage of an important strengthening mechanism, solid solution hardening.
 The Bronze Age therefore became the dawn of metallurgy.